 A common question about the flow vectors shown in the above image is "why are the flow vectors pointing forward (right to left) when the fluid flow is traveling aft (left to right)?"
 The answer has to do with the coordinate frame of reference.
 When you observe the simulation progressing you see that the boat is not moving longitudinally, but the water appears to be moving past the boat.
 It's as if you were in a reference frame that was moving with the boat.
 However, imagine instead that you are observing the simulation from a nearby stationary vessel watching the boat go past.
 Now you are in the inertial reference frame (world coordinates).
 From that vantage point, flow that is very close to you (and substantially far from the passing vessel) is not moving at all and the velocity vectors would have zero length.
 As you moved closer to the passing boat you would find that the fluid was actually moving in the direction of the boat until at the limit if you could observe a fluid particle in contact with the boat it would be moving at the boats velocity.
 This inertial reference frame is the one that is used for the velocity vector plot.

-After closing the editor you will need to continue the simulation in order for this new display variable to be computed.
 Now select the marine_symmetry boundary again and in the Properties panel change the Vector variable from "Velocity" to the new user-defined variable "MyFlow" as shown in the images below.

 Hopefully this addresses a common question that comes up when displaying flow velocity vectors with Orca3D Marine CFD.
 As always, if you have any questions about this or anything else related to Orca3D please send your question to support@orca3d.com..